thequinneffect/comp3331/labs/lab02/report.md

 * no, the server did not re-send the contents because they were requested with a conditional get (made conditional by the If-Modified-Since and If-None-Match fields) and the contents hadn't been modified (so no reason to re-send the content).

 ### Question 5
+* the Entity tag (E-tag) fields value is "ETag: "1bfef-173-8f4ae900"".
+This is the same E-tag value as in the previous response.
+E-tags are like a fingerprint or hash of a specific version of a particular resource and can be compared to see whether two resources are the same.
+Servers use these to know whether they need to re-send the resource or not (just headers, no content).

 # Exercise 5